log10-io/log10/cli_docs.md

 ```

 You can also filter the completions by tags and generate a report in markdown file using `--file` or `-f`.
-If you want to save the all results for post-processing, use `--save_all_results_to_dataframe` to dump it into a csv file.
+If you want to save the all results for post-processing, use `--save_all_results_to_dataframe` with `--file` to dump it into a csv file.
 And run our prompt analyzer (auto-prompt) using `--analyze_prompt`.

 ### Feedback Tasks and Feedback